 - At Halloween, encourage them to use LED candles as opposed to real candles to illuminate their pumpkins.

 - During the Christmas holidays, ask them to opt for an artificial fire-resistant tree and inspect the lights to make sure they are in good working order before installing them.

 - Create a space for smokers outside the building and install outdoor, fire-safe ashtrays.
 This area should not be close to flower beds or potted plants as smokers may be tempted to put out their stubs in them.
 The mulch and may contain highly flammable material.

 - Put up signs intended for smokers, both inside and outside the building.
 These signs should indicate the areas where smoking is forbidden, direct smokers to the designated smoking areas, and forbid putting out stubs in the risk areas such as the flower beds surrounding the building.

-- If smoking is permitted in the building, make sure the smokers know the safety measures to follow in order to reduce the risks related to smoking products.
+- If smoking is permitted in the building, make sure the smokers know the to follow in order to reduce the risks related to smoking products.
 For example, they should always put out their stubs in stable ashtrays that are designed for that purpose and never light a cigarette when getting ready for bed or feeling tired.

 Looking for a landowners insurance?

 Find out more about the coverages that we can tailor to your needs.